Risk Factors Dashboard

 Information technology failures, cybersecurity breaches or data security breaches could harm our business.

 We use information technology and other computer resources to perform important operational and marketing activities and to maintain our business records.
 Certain of these resources are provided to us and/or maintained by third-party service providers pursuant to agreements that specify certain security and service level standards.
+Presently, we employ a limited array of traditional and generative artificial intelligence (AI) solutions for certain functions for our operations.
 Presently, we employ a limited array of both traditional and generative artificial intelligence (“AI”) solutions for certain functions for our operations.
+We are consistently considering new ways we might further integrate AI solutions into our information systems, potentially assuming a more critical role in our operations over time.
 It is conceivable that we might integrate further AI solutions into our information systems in the future, potentially assuming a more critical role in our operations over time.
 AI programs can incur significant costs and demand substantial expertise for development, pose challenges in setup and management, and necessitate periodic updates.
+In addition, the AI-related legal and regulatory landscape is constantly evolving and therefore remains uncertain and may be inconsistent from jurisdiction to jurisdiction.
+Our obligations to comply with the evolving legal and regulatory landscape could entail significant costs or limit our ability to incorporate certain AI capabilities into our operations.
+Our competitors or other entities may also integrate AI into their information systems and business operations more swiftly or effectively than us, potentially impairing our competitive edge and negatively impacting our financial performance.
 Competitors or other entities may integrate AI into their information systems and business operations more swiftly or effectively than us, potentially impairing our competitive edge and negatively impacting our financial performance.

-Our computer systems, including our back-up systems and portable electronic devices, and those of our third-party providers, are subject to damage or interruption from power outages, computer and telecommunication failures, computer viruses, security breaches including malware and phishing, cyberattacks, natural disasters, usage errors by our employees or contractors, and other related risks.
+Our computer systems, including our back-up systems and portable electronic devices, and those of our third-party providers, are subject to damage or interruption from power outages, computer and telecommunication failures, computer viruses, security breaches including malware and phishing, cyberattacks, natural disasters, usage errors or misconduct by our employees or contractors, and other related risks.
 As part of our normal business activities, we collect and store certain confidential information, including information about employees, homebuyers, customers, vendors and suppliers.
 This information is entitled to protection under a number of regulatory regimes.
 We share some of this information with third parties who assist us with certain aspects of our business.
 A significant and extended disruption of, or breach of, security related to our computer systems and back-up systems may result in business disruption, damage our reputation and cause us to lose customers, sales and revenue, result in the unintended misappropriation of proprietary, personal and confidential information, and require us to incur significant expense to remediate or otherwise resolve these issues including financial obligations to third parties, fines, penalties, regulatory proceedings and private litigation with potentially large costs and other competitive disadvantages.
-A significant and extended disruption of or breach of security related to our computer systems and back-up systems may result in business disruption, damage our reputation and cause us to lose customers, sales and revenue, result in the unintended misappropriation of proprietary, personal and confidential information, and require us to incur significant expense to remediate or otherwise resolve these issues including financial obligations to third parties, fines, penalties, regulatory proceedings and private litigation with potentially large costs and other competitive disadvantages.
 Additionally, the techniques and sophistication used to conduct cyber-attacks and breaches of information systems frequently change.
 For example, the deployment of evolving AI tools used to identify vulnerabilities and create more deceptive phishing attempts have the potential to not be recognized until such attacks are launched or have been in place for a period of time.
 A significant cybersecurity breach or attack could have a material impact on our business or results of operations, there can be no assurance that our efforts to maintain the security and integrity of these types of IT networks and related systems will be effective or that attempted security breaches or disruptions would not be successful or damaging.
-While, to date, we have not had a significant cybersecurity breach or attack that had a material impact on our business or results of operations, there can be no assurance that our efforts to maintain the security and integrity of these types of IT networks and related systems will be effective or that attempted security breaches or disruptions would not be successful or damaging.

 Global economic and political instability and conflicts could adversely affect our business, financial condition or results of operations.